-TCP/IP configuration methods
+TCP/IP Configuration Methods

-Use one of the following methods to define the TCP/IP settings needed by the Rack PDU:
+Use one of the following methods to define the TCP/IP settings needed by the Rack PDU (found in this manual).

-- "Device IP Configuration Utility" on page 165
+- Device IP Configuration Wizard

-- "DHCP and BOOTP configuration"
+- DHCP and BOOTP configuration

-- "Command Line Interface" on page 26
+- Command Line Interface

-ini file utility.
+.ini file utility

-You can use the .ini file export utility to export .ini file settings from configured Rack PDUs to one or more unconfigured Rack PDUs8.
-For more information, see "Creating and importing settings with the config file" on page 154.
+You can use the .ini file export utility to export .ini file settings from configured Rack PDUs to one or more unconfigured Rack PDUs.
+For more information, see Creating and Importing Settings with the config File in this manual.

-DHCP and BOOTP configuration
+DHCP and BOOTP Configuration